 In a world in which we have seemingly unlimited possibilities and are constantly under pressure to experience something new and special, JOMO can be a way to reduce stress.
 You’ll notice that an evening alone with a book can be a highly enjoyable experience.
 Be on your guard against the “fear of the missing out” and experience the peace and contentment that comes from embracing JOMO.

 This article was translated to English by Ruth Wachsmuth.
-You can view the original here: JOMO: The Joy of missing out.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: JOMO: The Joy of missing out.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?